Nhorning/NM_Analysis/README.md

 <details>

 ![All Paired Variables](/images/huge_corr.png)
-Producing a correlation heat map of every variable sorted by VDC results in too many paired variables see effectively (zoom in to read labels).
+Producing a correlation heat map of every variable sorted by VDC results in too many paired variables see effectively (right click > view image to zoom in and read labels).
 However, sorting the map by correlation to population displays some interesting patterns.
 * Variables with a high correlation with population tend to be more correlated with each other, though not universally so
 * There is a 'stripe' of very highly correlated variables near the top/left, including "Crosscutting issues_Earthquake" which seem to correlate with nearly all other variables to the same degree.
 The effects of the earthquake were localized, so perhaps all of these issues are are in earthquake effected VDCs.
 * Some 'stripes' of this nature include relationships that are unexpected - Organizations based on economic demands, Women's Rights Activists, and Hindu, appear correlated to other variables at nearly the same rate.